sabynn/pbp-lab/lab_1/README.md

   > INSERT mode).

 For brevity, the guides for installing and configuring each tool are omitted from this document.
-You can refer to the linked document in order to read the guide.
+You can refer to the linked sites in order to read the guide.

-## Instructions
+## Tutorial: Git & GitLab

 1. Start your favourite command-prompt or shell.
 If you are using Windows, run `Git Bash` or `cmd` (only applies if you have added path to git executable into PATH